NannyML/nannyml/docs/examples/california_housing.rst

 Comparison with the actual performance
 ======================================

-Let’s use the ground truth that we have to calculate ROC AUC on relevant chunks and compare:
+Let's use the ground truth that we have to calculate ROC AUC on relevant chunks and compare:

 .. code:: python